WORDS BY SOPHIE HENDERSON

 What is the best way to store diamond jewellery?

-How should you handle your diamond jewellery?
+How should you handle your diamond jewelry?

 How do you clean diamond jewellery?